kasko/docs/source/products/mobiliar/flixbus/rest-api.rst

 Possible requests
 =================

-At least 3 requests required in following order to buy policy:
+To purchase a policy at least 3 requests are required in the following order:

-1. Quote_ requests - get an estimate of policy costs.
+1. Quote_ requests - get the policy price.
 2. Offer_ requests - create an offer.
-3. Payment_ requests - covert offer to policy.
+3. Payment_ requests - covert offer to a paid policy.

 .. _Quote: